wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 X> ### Additional Exercise
 X>
 X> You may notice that when you issue a query, the query disappears when the results are shown.
 This is not very user friendly.
-X> Update the view and template so that user's query is displayed within the search box.
+Update the view and template so that the user's query is displayed within the search box.
 X>
 X> Within the view, you will need to put the `query` into the context dictionary.
 Within the template, you will need to show the query text in the search box.